turbaevsky/indicators/doc/PI_DB_TS.md

 ##### Purpose

 This is the main menu of the DES security system.
 From this menu you may administer security by user or by function.
 More general information on how DES security works is available on the following page.
-Reports also are available regarding the assignment of data entry functions in your organization.
+Reports also are available regarding the assignment of data entry functions in your organisation.

 ##### Using the Page